 There are no required textbooks for this course.
 The lecture slides and discussion materials will be your main references.
 Other related reading materials will be available to access from this course website before lectures.

 Steve Marschner and Peter Shirley, "Fundamentals of Computer Graphics", 3rd or later edition.
 (Recommended as "Reading" of each lecture)

 Tomas Akenine-Möller et al., "Real-Time Rendering", 3rd or later edition.
 (Electronic version of the 4th edition is available in UCSB library.)

 Your assignments are weekly, mostly programming tasks.
 We have optimized your implementation workload, so you are usually expected to write NO MORE THAN 20 LINES OF CODE per week.
 Besides, we provide code skeleton for each assignment, along with a pre-configured Ubuntu virtual machine for you to get started smoothly.

-All assignments are due by 11:59PM Pacific Time on the dates specified.
+All assignments are due by 11:59PM PT on the dates specified.
 You should plan ahead.
 Each late day will cause a 10% off the final score of the corresponding assignment.
 We will use Gauchospace for submissions.
 Detailed submission guidelines will be in the assignment descriptions.

 You will work on the assignments individually.
 Each assignment takes 8% of your final grade.

-Here's a tentative schedule, which is relatively fluid and may change (quite frequently) as the quarter progresses.
+Here's a tentative schedule.
+Due to the pandemic, it is relatively fluid and may change (quite frequently) as the quarter progresses.

 |2||Sep 28||Vectors and Linear Algebra